Corn salad bursting with summer freshness.

 It is not always easy to find pitted Kalamata olives, so you’ll have to do the pitting yourself.
 The easiest way to remove the pit is to either use a paring knife to cut the pit our, or use the flat end of a large chef’s knife to flatten your olive a little bit.
 This will cause the slit which is almost always present in your Kalamata olives to open a little bit more, making it easier to remove the pit.

-- 1 1/2 cups corn niblets (using either grilled corn on the cob or frozen corn niblets)
+- 1 ½ cup corn niblets, (using either grilled corn on the cob, approximately 4 of them, or frozen corn niblets)

 - 1 cup diced cucumber